-My Easy Homemade Applesauce (that you’ll regret not making)!!
+My Easy Homemade Cinnamon Applesauce (that you’ll regret not making)!!

 Need an easy homemade applesauce recipe to impress your relatives this year at Thanksgiving?